 English courts have also considered the IBA Guidelines.
-In A v B [2011] EWHC 2345 (Comm) the court concluded that the IBA Guidelines are not intended to override national law, and that 'it necessarily follows that if, applying the common law test, there is no apparent or unconscious bias, the Guidelines cannot alter that conclusion.'
+In A v B [2011] EWHC 2345 (Comm) the court concluded that the IBA Guidelines are not intended to override national law, and that 'it necessarily follows that if, applying the common law test, there is no apparent or unconscious bias, the Guidelines cannot alter that conclusion', and in W Limited v M SDN BHD [2016] EWHC 422 (Comm) the court criticised the Guidelines for their inflexibility in providing for some non-waivable 'Red List' scenarios which would automatically indicate bias.
+On the other hand, the Guidelines have also recently been used to support a finding of apparent bias (Cofely Ltd v Bingham & Anor [2016] EWHC 240 (Comm)).